ldarren/pico-mw-mgr/README.md

 A pico sized and zero dependencies middleware manager for Koajs

 ## introduction
-have you ever wished you can define the input and output of a koajs middleware?
+have you ever wished that you can define the input and output of a koajs middleware?

-have you ever done this? passing values by overloading `ctx`?
+have you ever done this? passing values across middlewares by overloading `ctx`?
 ```javascript
 async function middleware(ctx, next){
 	const input = ctx.input